Struggle for Hegemony: How Syria Became the Theater for the Most Dangerous Confrontation Between Turkiye and Israel

 Syria and the Levant: Is Ethnic Cleansing Part of the Ethics of Great Powers?

+By Maria Saadeh Global Research, April 17, 2025 Is the Levant being purged of its indigenous people, the Native Syrians?
+The early inhabitants of the Levant are threatened with extinction.
+Christianity is in danger of ending in the world.
+Is Ethnic Cleansing Part of the Ethics of Great Powers?
+Russia’s strategic analyst and philosopher Alexander Dugin was not convincing in his recent interview, despite being regarded as Putin’s brain.
+He spoke with a political realism that lacked the vision and doctrine of Russia, its strategic position, and its core principles.
+Especially when Putin secured what he wanted to obtain from his war with the United States in exchange for other costs that Russia certainly paid.
+Dugin’s statements seemed submissive to realpolitik, justifying the rule of force over humanitarian and diplomatic arguments, disregarding human rights and international law.
+He dismissed these principles as obsolete political tools, arguing that the world now operates on barter and resource distribution at the expense of peoples and societies.
+He even went so far as to rationalize ethnic cleansing in Palestine, claiming it was unrelated to the moral obligations of great powers.
+But what about ethnic cleansing across the entire region?
 Those who speak of political realism are usually the weaker party, forced to make the best of limited options and submit to the rule of the powerful.
 Alternatively, they are those who have bartered away their grand causes to secure victory or maintain their position in a political deal that history will judge.
 I never expected this from Putin’s theorist, whom many saw as a leader, a czar, and a savior of what remains of humanity.
-In reality, we did not expect this from President Putin’s theorist, the leader in whom we had hoped for prosperity and a new balance in the world.
+In reality, we did not expect this from President Putin’s theorist, the leader in whom we had hoped for prosperity and a new balance in the world. |

 Can the New Syrian Government Manage the Transitional Phase?

 “Moderate Terrorists.”
 Deconstructing the NATO Narrative on Syria.
-“Leftists” Keep the Myth Alive
+“Leftists” Keep the Myth Alive.

-Over the past five years, the increasingly ridiculous propaganda against President al-Assad and the Syrian Arab Army (SAA) has ranged from the scripted (OTPOR fomented -“revolution“) “peaceful protesters under fire” rhetoric, to other deceitful lexicon like “civil war,” and “moderate rebels.”
+By Eva Bartlett Global Research, April 17, 2025 Dissident Voice 10 October 2015 Over the past five years, the increasingly ridiculous propaganda against President al-Assad and the Syrian Arab Army (SAA) has ranged from the scripted (OTPOR fomented -“revolution“) “peaceful protesters under fire” rhetoric, to other deceitful lexicon like “civil war,” and “moderate rebels.”
+As the intervention campaigns continue with new terrorist and “humanitarian” actors (literally) constantly emerging in the NATO-alliance’s theatre of death squads, it is worth reviewing some of the important points regarding the war on Syria. |

 Alawiten und Christen abgeschlachtet: Zahl der Todesopfer bei syrischem Massaker erreicht 7.000